rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 body.append(elem);
 ~~~

-This gives us our test content.
+I now have content I can use to test my web server with.
+I can make sure it properly serves out a web page, handles a file listing and properly services the JavaScript.

-Your directory tree shoud look something like this.
+Your directory tree should look something like this.

 ~~~shell
 tree htdocs